tocoli/tocolib/README.rst

 For more information on the functionality included see the `description <https://github.com/tocoli/tocolib/blob/master/DESCRIPTION.rst>`_ file or vist the `documentation <https://tocolib.readthedocs.io/en/latest/?badge=latest>`_.

-For latest changes see the `changelog <https://github.com/tocoli/tocolib/blob/master/CHANGELOG.md>`_.
+For latest changes see the `change log <https://github.com/tocoli/tocolib/blob/master/CHANGELOG.md>`_.

 Install
 =======